julelang/jule/SECURITY.md

 ### Classification

-+ **Risky**: They are security issues that pose a risk but that can be followed publicly and that do not have a critical impact and minor or do not create significant vulnerabilities.
++ **Moderate**: They are security issues that pose a risk but that can be followed publicly and that do not have a critical impact and minor or do not create significant vulnerabilities.

 + **Critical**: Critical issues are critical, high priority security issues that can disrupt the Jule ecosystem and leave all or most software in that ecosystem vulnerable.
 These issues should not be publicly tracked.